bacalhau-project/bacalhau/docs/examples/index.md

 :::

-## Organization
+## Organisation

-Examples are organized by task.
+Examples are organised by task.
 Each task has a number of examples that showcase different ways to solve the same problem.

 :::tip